njomzaismailii/MySQL-project/README.md

 # MySQL Project
-A hospital project using MySQL
+A hospital project using MySQL for its data